hubotio/hubot/docs/scripting.md

 ### XML

 XML APIs are harder because there's not a bundled XML parsing library.
-It's beyond the scope of this documentation to go into detail, but here's a few libraries to check out:
+It's beyond the scope of this documentation to go into detail, but here are a few libraries to check out:

 * [xml2json](https://github.com/buglabs/node-xml2json) (simplest to use, but has some limitations)
 * [jsdom](https://github.com/tmpvar/jsdom) (JavaScript implementation of the W3C DOM)